 Eating coconuts also supports the development of strong, healthy bones and teeth.
 It does this by improving the body's ability to absorb calcium and magnesium.
 It also prevents osteoporosis a condition in which the bones become thin and fragile and lose their density.
 This makes coconuts a good, healthy alternative for those who are lactose intolerant, but still want to have strong bones and teeth.
 Those who prefer a vegan diet can benefit from it as a good source of protein and fatty acids.

-The crunchy bits of delicious freeze-dried cranberries are artfully blended with fine dark chocolate to create the unforgettable...
+The crunchy bits of delicious freeze-dried raspberries are artfully blended with fine dark chocolate to create the unforgettable...